Last updated: 17th February 2021

-Visiting NASA has been on our bucket list as we’re both a couple of space geeks – Phil has an engineering background and Garth is a huge Sci-Fi fan.
-So we were super excited to finally visit the Kennedy Space Center!
-Located on Florida’s ‘Space Coast’ it proved to be an easy day trip from our base in nearby Orlando.
+Located on Florida’s ‘Space Coast’ the Kennedy Space Center proved to be an easy day trip from our base in nearby Orlando.
 It’s just 42 miles and takes about an hour to drive, the motorway has a toll but our hire car included the SunPass toll so you can whizz through the express lane.

 The Kennedy Space Center is just North of Cape Canaveral (even those two words sound exciting!) and drum up memories of us watching live shuttle launches on TV.
 We love learning new things when travelling and we can tell you the Kennedy Space Center is a real education, as there’s so much to do so be prepared!
 We’ve listed the main attractions we managed to fit in a day and the best order you should do them when visiting.

 10 Best Attractions at NASA’s Kennedy Space Center

 1. Kennedy Space Center Bus Tour – Lift Off!

 We arrived early (8.30am) after the airport style security we headed straight to the Kennedy Space Center Bus Tour to guarantee ourselves the shortest queue (or lines as American’s call them).
 Plan to spend around 2-3 hours for the bus tour and the Apollo/Saturn V Center (where the bus tour ends).